Between the city and the sea

 The dunes don't just offer protection during storm surges, but also plenty of leisure opportunities.
 It’s here that you’ll find a wonderful network of well-maintained bike paths, with rolling hills that make for a more varied cycle and a contrast to the flatness of other parts of the Netherlands.
 Dotted throughout the national park are also beautiful freshwater lakes, which make for popular wild swimming spots in the summer.
 Het Wed and Oosterplas are two excellent examples, surrounded by sandy beaches and pine trees.

 Stretching from Zandvoort to IJmuiden in the north, the Zuid-Kennemerland National Park is a vast area that will delight any explorer.
-It’s home to an array of colourful wildlife, including more than a hundred species of bird, as well as deer and rabbits and even Highland cattle and European bison.
+It’s home to an array of colourful wildlife, including more than 100 species of bird, as well as deer and rabbits and even Highland cattle and European bison.
 Open from sunrise to sunset, the dunes offer walking and cycling routes, forested areas, lakes and ponds.
-It’s the perfect place for a day out with the family, or just to escape to hustle and bustle of the city.
+It’s the perfect place for a day out with the family or to escape the hustle and bustle of the city.

 Bunkers in the dunes

 To the south of Zandvoort aan Zee you’ll find another nature reserve, the Amsterdamse Waterleidingduinen.
 Home to unique flora and fauna, the area is also home to bunkers that were used as defence lines during the Second World War.
 Take a walking tour to see these historical sites and you can also spot some of the native wildlife along the way, including foxes and roe deer.
 What’s more, the dunes also provide Amsterdam’s drinking water: water has been extracted here since 1853.
 After you’ve finished your walk, head to the neighbouring beaches to take a dip in the sea or enjoy a refreshing cocktail or two at one of the area's beach clubs.